glennsarti/glennsarti.github.io/_posts/2020-06-26-hello-is-it-me.md

 ## Taking action

 So with that I went on the job search.
 I was being very particular about which companies to apply for.
 Because Puppet was still a good place to be.
-I could still make a difference to lives of thousands of Puppet users with the work I was doing.
+I could still make a difference to the lives of thousands of Puppet users with the work I was doing.
 So I had the benefit of time.

 I knew a few people who worked at Telstra Purple (nee Readify) both from previous jobs and from various conferences.
 I respected these people and looked up to them (One of them is even a mentor of mine!) and looked like a great opportunity for me to spread my infrastructure wings and find the purpose I was looking for!